mcarleio/konvert/README.md

 )
 ```

-Have a look [in the wiki](https://github.com/mcarleio/konvert/wiki/Provided-TypeConverters) for a list of provided type converters.
+Have a look at the [documentation](https://mcarleio.github.io/konvert/typeconverter/provided.html) for a list of provided type converters.

-Hint: You can also create your own type converter library by
+🛈: You can also create your own type converter library by
 implementing [TypeConverter](converter-api/src/main/kotlin/io/mcarle/konvert/converter/api/TypeConverter.kt) and register it
 using [SPI](https://en.wikipedia.org/wiki/Service_provider_interface).